 Different sets of covariates.
 We start by showing that our estimation results are robust to regressing selective abstention on the socio-economic and demographic covariates separately.
-These regression results are reported in Tables B1 and B2, respectively.
+These regression results are reported in Tables B2 and B3, respectively.
 The magnitude of the point estimates is slightly affected by this modeling choice, but importantly, all qualitative conclusions remain the same as in our main analyses.

-Income and years of education are negatively associated with selective and complete voter abstention, and unemployed individuals tend to be more likely to selectively abstain than employed individuals (Table B1).
-Age, years lived in a municipality, being a female, and being a naturalized citizen are all negatively associated with selective abstention (Table B2).
+Income and years of education are negatively associated with selective and complete voter abstention, and unemployed individuals tend to be more likely to selectively abstain than employed individuals (Table B2).
+Age, years lived in a municipality, being a female, and being a naturalized citizen are all negatively associated with selective abstention (Table B3).

-Probit and logit specification.
+Logit specification.
 In our main analysis, we estimate the relationship between different voter characteristics and selective abstention using a linear probability model (OLS).
-Given the dichotomous nature of our dependent variable, we rerun our analyses using a probit specification.
-We report the probit results in Table B3 that shows the marginal effects evaluated at the means.
-Results from this analysis are very similar to the results from the linear probability model.
+Given the dichotomous nature of our dependent variable, we have rerun our analyses using a logit specification.
+The logit coefficients are displayed in Table B4.
+The estimates obtained from this analysis are very similar to the corresponding results from the linear probability model.

-For example, focusing on the specifications that do not control for the lagged dependent variable (columns 1 and 3), we can make the following observations regarding socio-economic background and voting behavior.
-Earning 10,000 SEK is associated with a reduction of about 0.3 percentage points in selective abstention.
-Similarly, individuals who have one more year of education are about 0.23-0.31 percentage points less likely to selectively abstain.
-Selective abstention is about 0.36-0.58 percentage points more likely among the unemployed.
+For example, focusing on the specification that do not control for the lagged dependent variable (columns 1 and 3), we can make the following observations regarding socio-economic background and voting behavior.
+Earning 10,000 SEK is associated with a reduction of about 0.2 percentage points in selective abstention.
+Similarly, individuals who have one more year of education are about 0.2-0.3 percentage points less likely to selectively abstain.
+Selective abstention is about 0.4-0.5 percentage points more likely among the unemployed.

 Also demographic characteristics matter in the same way as in our main analyses.
-A one-year increase in age and having lived in a municipality for one more year are associated with a 0.06-0.08 percentage point and 0.02-0.03 percentage point reduction in selective abstention, respectively.
-Women are 0.48-0.78 percentage points less likely to vote selectively than men and individuals with an immigrant background are 0.28-0.54 percentage points less likely to participate only in some of the elections.
+A one-year increase in age and having lived in a municipality for one more year are associated with a 0.06-0.08 percentage point and 0.03 percentage point reduction in selective abstention, respectively.
+Women are 0.5-0.8 percentage points less likely to vote selectively than men and individuals with an immigrant background are 0.3-0.6 percentage points less likely to participate only in some of the elections.

-Once we use the 2014 sample and control for the lagged dependent variable, most of our results persist.
+When we use the 2014 sample and control for the lagged dependent variable, most of our results persist.
 However, as in the main analyses, the regression coefficients for unemployment and immigrant background are no longer statistically significant.
-While the magnitude of the coefficient of Unemployed does not change much, the coefficient of Immigrant changes sign.
+While the magnitude of the coefficient for Unemployed does not change much, the coefficient for Immigrant changes sign.
 Having said that, it should also be noted that the standard errors are considerably larger in the specification that controls for the lagged dependent variable.
-In columns (2) and (4) selective abstention is clearly an important predictor of selective abstention today.
+In columns (2) and (4), previous selective abstention is clearly an important predictor of selective abstention today.